 The fee will be administered by Grant Thornton UK LLP, a highly respected and independent UK accountancy firm.
+They have proven ability for this having successfully administered the compliance fee as proposed by Valpak for 2016.

 Their proposal presenting their credentials and approach is included as Appendix I.